-In summary, we make the following contributions: \begin{itemize*} \item We propose \system{}, a novel index structure that leverages properties about the underlying data distribution in order reduce the size of an index. \item We discuss an efficient one-pass bulk loading technique that creates a compressed \system{}.
-Our bulk loading algorithm incorporates a tunable error parameter, which balances the lookup and space footprint of our index. \item We present a cost model that helps a DBA determine an appropriate error threshold given either a latency or storage requirement. \item Using several real-world datasets, we show that our index is able to provide comparable (or in some cases even better) performance compared to existing index structures while consuming orders of magnitude less space. \end{itemize*} The remainder of the paper is organized as follows.
+In summary, we make the following contributions: \begin{itemize*} \item We propose \system{}, a novel index structure that leverages properties about the underlying data distribution to reduce the size of an index. \item We present and analyze an efficient segmentation algorithm that incorporates a tunable error parameter that allows DBAs to balance the lookup performance and space footprint of our index. \item We propose a cost model that helps a DBA determine an appropriate error threshold given either a latency or storage requirement. \item Using several real-world datasets, we show that our index provides similar (or in some cases even better) performance compared to existing index structures while consuming orders of magnitude less space. \end{itemize*}

+The remainder of the paper is organized as follows.
 In Section \ref{sec:overview}, we first present an overview of our new index structure called \system{}.
-Afterwards, we discuss the main index operations: bulk loading (Section \ref{sec:bulk_loading}), lookups (Section \ref{sec:lookups}) and insertion (Section \ref{sec:inserts}).
-Section \ref{sec:cost_model} then elaborates on the cost model, that allows a DBA to navigate the tradeoff of lookup performance and the space consumption of \system{} indexes.
-Finally, in Section \ref{sec:experiments}, we discuss the results of our evaluation on real and synthetic datasets, we discuss related work in Section \ref{sec:related}, and finally conclude in Section \ref{sec:conclusion}.
+Afterwards, we discuss the main index operations: bulk loading (Section \ref{sec:bulk_loading}), lookups (Section \ref{sec:lookups}) and inserts (Section \ref{sec:inserts}).
+Section \ref{sec:cost_model} then introduces our cost model that allows a DBA to balance the lookup performance and the space consumption of a \system{}.
+Finally, in Section \ref{sec:experiments} we discuss the results of our evaluation on real and synthetic datasets, summarize related work in Section \ref{sec:related}, and finally conclude in Section \ref{sec:conclusion}.